 Plan ahead and never rush.
 If you keep to this golden rule, you will find it so easy to make hand-pulled noodles.
 The resting process takes place in three stages:

-- After dividing the dough into small pieces and coating each piece with oil, leave them to rest for at least 3 hours.
+- After dividing the dough into small pieces and coating each piece with oil, leave them to rest for at least 1 hour.

 - When ready, flatten the dough piece into a rectangle shape.
-Do not pull it straightaway.
+Do not pull it straight away.
 Allow it a little time to rest again.
 By the time you’ve flattened other pieces, the first piece will be ready to be pulled.